"The Entire Floor Can Hear Your Infant": A Case for the Need for More Tolerance?

-“Wait till your neighbours has [sic] baby, then they will know.
-Baby crying is uncontrollable.
+“Wait till your neighbours have [sic] baby, then they will know.
+A baby crying is uncontrollable.
 We see our LO cries [sic], we as parents also heart pain.”

 “We as parents do our best but babies are not robots they may not perform exactly as how we want them to.
 Think people who don’t interact with children may not understand”

 The need for a more tolerant society?

 Singapore is a city of high-rise living, with the majority of people living in apartments or condominiums, within close proximity to their neighbours.